Medical AI Bootcamp

 How often are group meetings held for the Medical AI Bootcamp?

-There is one group meeting per week on Zoom, which will take place on Tuesdays from 11 AM to 12 PM ET.
+There is one group meeting per week on Zoom, which will take place on a weekday from 11 AM to 12 PM ET.

 How do students interact with each other during the Medical AI Bootcamp?